Shining light on complex matter

 I am interested in materials that exhibit intriguing behavior originating in microscopic quantum phenomena.
-These ‘quantum materials‘ possess traits – electronic, spin, orbital, lattice – intertwined by interactions at the atomic scale.
-Disentangling these interactions is essential to discovering new emergent behavior in these materials, with applications in next-generation information processing, computing, and energy technology.
+These ‘quantum materials‘ possess traits – electronic, spin, orbital, lattice – intertwined by interactions at the atomic scale, that give rise to fascinating emergent behavior.

 The emergence of magnetism in topological materials creates a platform to realize spin-based phenomena with applications in spintronics, magnetic memory, and quantum information science.
 A key to unlocking new functionalities in these materials is the identification of enhanced coupling routes between spins and other microscopic degrees of freedom.
 Bringing together insights from magneto-Raman spectroscopy and optical pump-probe experiments, we discover that phonons can act as a ‘knob’ to control interlayer exchange interaction in the antiferromagnetic topological insulator MnBi2Te4.

 Interlayer magnetophononic coupling in MnBi2Te4.